 It’s the right time to bring back this dish, so today I present Cranberry Chicken Parmesan, version 2.0.
 I first made this dish four years ago and blogged about it here.
-Last weekend I made it again but with a few tweaks.
+Last weekend I made it again but with some tweaks.

 - Used boneless, skinless chicken thighs instead of breasts.

 - Added some onion and garlic to the cranberry mixture.

 - Increased all the ingredients in the cranberry mixture.